1. It was named after a famous astronomer.

 3. The launch was delayed by the Challenger disaster.

 The fledgling Hubble program suffered a massive blow in 1986, after the space shuttle Challenger exploded during liftoff, killing seven astronauts.
 NASA grounded its space fleet in the wake of the tragedy, leaving Hubble—which depended on the shuttle for its transport and maintenance—without a ride into orbit.
-Scientists made good use of the delay by upgrading the sensitivity of the telescope’s instruments and refining its ground control software, but the added years of servicing and storage in a high tech clean room sent costs soaring.
+Scientists made good use of the delay by upgrading the sensitivity of the telescope’s instruments and refining its ground control software, but the added years of servicing and storage in a high-tech clean room sent costs soaring.
 By the time the space shuttle Discovery finally lifted off in 1990 with Hubble tucked into its cargo bay, the project was seven years behind schedule and more than $1 billion over budget.

 4. A faulty mirror nearly derailed Hubble’s mission before it started.

 Upon viewing Hubble’s first images in 1990, NASA scientists were devastated to discover that its main focusing mirror had been polished to the wrong specifications.
-This “spherical aberration” was miniscule—less than 1/50 the width of a strand of human hair—yet it was enough to blur many of its photos.
+This “spherical aberration” was minuscule—less than 1/50 the width of a strand of human hair—yet it was enough to blur many of its photos.
 In the months that followed, the telescope became something of a national joke, and a Newsweek magazine cover even branded it a “$1.5 Billion Blunder.”
 Redemption for NASA had to wait until December 1993, when a crew of spacewalking astronauts installed an instrument known as COSTAR, which used tiny mirrors to offset the glitch.
 Hubble’s “space glasses” succeeded in correcting its fuzzy vision, and it soon began transmitting jaw-droppingly detailed shots of the cosmos.

 5. It’s responsible for the deepest images of the universe ever recorded.